syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Change the format of the date editor

-In the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0),the short date will be shown by default.
-You can change the applied format by setting the `Format`property in `DataFormDateItem`.
+In the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0), the short date will be shown by default.
+You can change the applied format by setting the `Format` property in `DataFormDateItem`.

 {% tabs %}
 {% highlight C# %}

-    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;
+    this.dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

     private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
     {